ashajjar/hadoop-cassandra-cluster/README.md

-# Hadoop and Cassandra Cluster Infrastructure as Code (HCIaC)
+# HCCIaC - Hadoop and Cassandra Cluster Infrastructure as Code (IaC)

 DISCLAIMER:
 RUNNING THE CODE IN THIS REPO MAY COST REAL MONEY